volCommunity/vol-django/README.md

 ### In Heroku
 Assuming you have a Heroku login and installed the CLI, see
-<a href=https://devcenter.heroku.com/articles/getting-started-with-python>Heroku:Getting Started</a> if you have not
+<a href=https://devcenter.heroku.com/articles/getting-started-with-python>Heroku:Getting Started</a> if you have are
 not familiar with Heroku.

 Create and configure the app::